 Feeding on the poisonous plant gives the larvae a level of toxicity that many predators seem to avoid.
 In the later instars of the oleander caterpillar lifecycle, the larvae become solitary diners and have huge appetites in preparation for pupation.

-Oleander moth damage will likely not kill your plant the first year, but repeated mistreatment will weaken the oleander and open it to other stresses, disease and pests.
+Oleander moth damage will likely not kill your plant the first year, but repeated mistreatment will weaken the oleander and open it to other stresses, diseases, and pests.

 Treating for Spotted Oleander Wasp Moths